Last Updated on May 4, 2021 by HostingandOther

 - – Database & Technology bundles for all a customer’s needs, e.g., ERP on HANA customers get Sybase ASE for the rest of the portfolio included.
 If SAP is clever, it will make these bundles easy to understand and buy.
 If they are clever, they will make it the same price as Oracle!

-- – Enterprise License Agreements (ELAs) that are subscription-based for the whole D&T portfolio as a percentage of the license price.
+- – Enterprise License Agreements (ELAs) are subscription-based for the whole D&T portfolio as a percentage of the license price.

 - – Enterprise License Agreements for a fixed amount for unlimited usage in large customers.